2005 World Series: Game 3

-The White Sox rallied in the top of the fifth, true to their "Win Or Die Trying" mantra of 2005, starting with a Joe Crede lead-off homer.
+After Houston starter Roy Oswalt had thrown four shutout innings, the White Sox rallied for five runs in the top of the fifth, true to their "Win Or Die Trying" mantra of 2005, starting with a Joe Crede lead-off homer.
 Uribe, on first after hitting a single, scored on a Tadahito Iguchi base hit with one out, followed by Scott Podsednik coming home on a single by Jermaine Dye.
 Pierzynski hit a two-out double to Tal's Hill, driving in two runs, scoring Iguchi and Dye giving the Sox the lead.
-The Astros rallied in the last of the eighth with two outs when Lane's double scored Ensberg with the tying run after back-to-back walks by Ensberg and Mike Lamb, giving Dustin Hermanson a blown save.
-Houston tried to rally to win in the ninth, but stranded Chris Burke at third, after he had walked, reached second on an error and stolen third.
+The Astros rallied in the last of the eighth when the Sox bullpen collapsed.
+Cliff Politte got two outs, but walked Ensberg and was replaced by Neal Cotts, who promptly walked Mike Lamb to put two on and forced the Sox to put their regular-season closer Dustin Hermanson in place of Cotts.
+However, Hermanson could not hold down the save when Lane doubled to score Ensberg, but did not allow many more runs by striking out Brad Ausmus.
+Houston tried to rally to win in the ninth against Orlando Hernandez, but stranded Chris Burke at third, after he had walked, reached second on an error and stolen third.

 The Astros tried again in the 10th as well as in the 11th, but failed each time.
-In the top of the 14th, after the Sox hit into a spectacular double play started by Ensberg, Geoff Blum (a former Astro and the Astros' television color analyst as of 2015), who had entered the game in the 13th, homered to right with two outs off Ezequiel Astacio.
-Infield singles by Rowand and Crede were followed by walks to Uribe and Chris Widger.
-Astacio was replaced by Game 1 loser Wandy Rodriguez, who got the final out with the bases loaded.
-Trailing 7–5, Houston tried to rally with the tying runs on first and third and two outs after a Uribe error.
+In the top of the 14th, after the Sox hit into a spectacular double play started by Ensberg, Geoff Blum (a former Astro and the Astros' television color analyst as of 2015), who had entered the game in the 13th, homered to right with two outs and saddled Astros reliever Ezequiel Astacio with the loss.
+The White Sox then put men on first and second thanks to singles by Rowand and Crede, and a subsequent walk to Uribe loaded the bases for Chris Widger, who walked to force home Rowand and padded the White Sox' lead to 7–5.
+Astacio was yanked after Widger's at-bat and was replaced by Game 1 loser Wandy Rodriguez, who got the final out to prevent any further damage.
+Trailing by two runs, Houston tried to rally with the tying runs on first and third and two outs after a Uribe error.
 Game 2 starter Mark Buehrle earned the save for winning pitcher Dámaso Marte when Everett popped out, bringing Chicago one game closer to its first championship in 88 years.
 Buehrle became the first pitcher to start a game in the Series and save the next one since Bob Turley of the Yankees in the 1958 World Series.